Sid672/Java/README.md

 Day27: Program to calculate sum of n natural number using function; (Program 56)

 Day28: Program to take input and print it using array; (Program 57)

+Day29: Today I participated in the fackbook hackercup 2021;